Nitive/react-minimal-boilerplate/README.md

 ## Do I need to use it in my React project?
 No. This is stuff for beginners to start learning React without big knowledges in tooling and React ecosystem.
-It does not have some important optimisation for production
+It does not have some important optimisation for production.

 ## What inside?
 - [Browserify](http://browserify.org)